thesign3r/aoe/README.md

 - [check browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Browser_compatibility)
 - [and use a polyfill if you need one](https://github.com/w3c/IntersectionObserver/tree/master/polyfill)

+Aoe should fallback to simple fadeIn animation if browser doesn't support it.

 ## Table of Contents
 - [Installation](#install)